-One in custody after infant consumes Fentanyl in southeast Wichita
+One in custody after infant consumes fentanyl in southeast Wichita

 WICHITA, Kan.
-(KSNW) — One person is in custody after an infant consumed Fentanyl in southeast Wichita Monday night.
+(KSNW) — One person is in custody after an infant consumed fentanyl in southeast Wichita Monday.

-According to the Wichita Police Department, around 7:45 p.m., they arrived at a residence in the 6100 block of E. Boston St.
+According to the Wichita Police Department, around 7:45 p.m., they arrived at a home in the 6100 block of E. Boston St.

 The WPD says Narcan was administered to the infant before being brought in serious to critical condition to a local hospital.